Contents

 Smart contracts can introduce vulnerabilities into your NFT marketplace.
 For example, the incorrect implementation of signatures or asset transfer mechanisms may result in unintended behavior.
 Hackers can also exploit accepted algorithmic characteristics to change the desired behavior.

 You need a systematic development methodology with rigorous testing, debugging, and verification to prevent errors and bugs.
-It’s best to hire an experienced NFT marketplace development company for an in-depth smart contract audit.
+It's best to hire an experienced NFT marketplace development company for your project requirements and an in-depth NFT smart contract development and audit.

 Blockchains face the "scalability trilemma,” where they can only accomplish two of the three goals — security, decentralization, or scalability — and sacrifice proficiency with at least one.
-You can tackle these issues with Layer-1 (blockchain protocols) and Layer-2 (the network operating atop the blockchain) solutions.
+You can tackle these issues with Layer-1 (blockchain protocols) and Layer-2 (the network operating atop the same blockchain technology) solutions.

 For Layer-1 improvements, developers can change the consensus protocol and implement sharding.
 Sharding breaks transactions into smaller datasets — they are simultaneously processed by the network (in parallel).
-As for consensus protocol, NFT marketplaces can depart from Proof of Work to a less resource-intensive Proof of Stake or Proof of Burn mechanism.
+As for consensus protocol, some other NFT platforms, trading platforms, and marketplaces can depart from Proof of Work to a less resource-intensive Proof of Stake or Proof of Burn mechanism.

-High transaction fees and low throughput can pose a challenge during NFT marketplace development.
+High transaction fees and low throughput can pose a challenge during NFT development and marketplace development.
 Platforms built on the Ethereum Virtual Machine may deter some users due to the fees alone.

 To overcome this issue, you can go for alternative networks.
 For example, minting an NFT with Ethereum may cost up to $150 (based on the trading price).
 However, creating an asset on Solana or Polygon is only a few cents.